 When you reject an insurance settlement offer after an accident, you’re making a critical decision that affects your case and financial recovery.
 Understanding what happens when you reject an insurance settlement offer helps you make informed choices about your claim.
-The decision to accept or reject an offer should never be rushed, and having experienced legal guidance makes a significant difference in the outcome of your case.
+The decision to accept or reject an offer should never be rushed, and having experienced legal guidance makes a significant difference in the outcome of your personal injury case.

 Your Right to Reject Settlement Offers